pypr/compyle/docs/source/overview.rst

   some in Python, some in OpenCL/CUDA, some in string fragments that you put together.
 Then you'd have to manage each of the runtimes yourself, worry about compilation etc. ComPyle minimizes that pain.
 - By being written in Python, we make it easy to assemble these building blocks together to do fairly sophisticated things relatively easily from the same language.
 - ComPyle is fairly simple and does source translation making it generally easier to understand and debug.
-The code-base is less than 5k lines of code (including the tests).
+The core code-base is less than 7k lines of code.
 - ComPyle has relatively simple dependencies, for CPU support it requires Cython_ and a C-compiler which supports OpenMP_.
 On the GPU you need either PyOpenCL_ or PyCUDA_.
 In addition it depends on NumPy_ and Mako_.